SLTAT2025/SLTAT2025.github.io/README.md

 ## Instruction for Authors

-**Papers** should be prepared in the “ACM Standard” format, more specifically the “SigConf” format (see instructions for the IVA full papers: https://iva.acm.org/2025/call-for-papers/).
+**Papers** should be prepared in the “ACM Standard” format, more specifically the “SigConf” format (see instructions for the IVA full papers: <a href="https://iva.acm.org/2025/call-for-papers/" target="_new">https://iva.acm.org/2025/call-for-papers/</a>.
 Accepted papers will be presented as either posters or for oral presentation with an equal value.